Yorxe

 Roxanne Jeanal Bolzonello (born June 2, 1998), known under the stage name Yorxe, is a South African singer and songwriter.
 She first gained attention in late 2020 when her single "Down with Me" was featured in a trailer for the movie The Doorman.
 She also released her singles "Bang Bang", "Hide Your Bodies", and "Like Me" in 2020.

 Career

 Early life and influences

 Yorxe began producing and writing music at the age of 13, while also performing on world-class cruise liners and hustling as a street busker.
 She grew up in a non-musical family, but fell in love with music when she began listening to her dad's Pink Floyd and Van Morrison CDs at a young age.

 After writing a series of unreleased songs in her bedroom-turned-studio, “Yorxe” was a singular pseudonym born in mid 2018 to symbolize a new alter-ego and a fresh start.
 Yorxe's ambition is "to try to get big enough to hear my music in other people's cars in traffic."
-Some of Yorxe's influences include Billie Eilish and Halsey.
+Some of Yorxe's influences include Billie Eilish, Halsey and Lorde (singer).